kennguyen01/food-manager/_decks/5-time-and-temperature-control.md

 4. Dishes with previously cooked foods
 ```

 36a.
-155F for 15 seconds
+155F for 17 seconds
 36b.
 ```
 1. Meats other than poultry that have been tenderized or injected
-  - Beef, pork, seafood
+  - Beef, pork, and seafood
 2. Hot-held eggs
 ```